hydropython/Nova_solutions/README.md

-Project Overview
+Overview:

 The objective of this project is to leverage sentiment analysis, financial indicators, and correlation analysis to gain insights into the relationship between financial news sentiment and stock market performance.
-By analyzing historical financial news and stock data, we aim to:

-Improve the accuracy of financial forecasts.
-Enhance operational efficiency through better predictive analytics.
-Understand how market sentiment and technical indicators affect stock prices.
 Features

 Sentiment Analysis: Uses NLP techniques to classify the sentiment of financial news headlines as positive, negative, or neutral.
 Technical Analysis: Utilizes TA-Lib and PyNance to compute financial indicators such as Moving Averages, RSI, MACD, Bollinger Bands, and more.
 Data Visualization: Provides interactive visualizations to help interpret analysis results.